 A 2021 Best of Pregnancy Award winner, Puracy makes high-quality and natural products that actually work.
 At its core, Puracy’s goal has always been to make effective, plant-based cleaning and personal care products that were gentle enough for newborns.
 Partnering with a team of chemists and doctors, two dads created a line of products that protect both families and the environment.
 Not only are their products made in the U.S., but they’re also fully biodegradable.
 All of Puracy’s bottles are recyclable and their refillable pouches save plastic, water and energy.
 To add to all this, the brand also gives back to children and families in need with every sale.

-The brand won our 2020 Best of Baby award for top baby skincare.
+The brand has previously won a Best of Baby award for top baby skincare.
 Not only are its products made with clean ingredients and safe for the most sensitive skin, but they’re also ethically made.
 A certified B Corporation, Beautycounter aims to achieve carbon neutrality by 2030, as well as 100 percent recyclable, refillable or compostable packaging by 2025.
 Plus, along with responsibly sourcing all their ingredients, the brand is also committed to giving back by supporting nonprofits, including EWG, Baby2Baby, Black Women for Wellness and more, that invest in a cleaner and more equitable future for all.

 Burt’s Bees Baby has been committed to sustainability.
 The brand works with factories that plant trees instead of tearing them down; recycles their water supplies; and uses solar panels and wind turbines to generate their own energy.
 The buttons and threads used in Burt’s Bees products are made from recycled materials and the brand’s GOTS dyeing technique only uses ingredients that have met a stringent criteria for not being harmful to both humans and the environment.
 Plus, for every Baby Bee Box sold, the brand gives back to families in need through Save the Children.